NyanLinHtutRain/TickTick/Main report.md

 ## Challenges and Solutions
 **Challenge**: Integrating Core Data for the first time was complex, especially managing the relationship between categories and tasks.
-**Solution**: I carefully followed documentation and tutorials, setting up entities for tasks and categories, ensuring proper relationships were defined.
+**Solution**: we carefully followed documentation and tutorials, setting up entities for tasks and categories, ensuring proper relationships were defined.
 Testing Core Data with mock data helped to validate the structure before final implementation.

 **Challenge**: Ensuring smooth app performance while syncing large amounts of data across devices.
 **Solution**: Optimized data fetch operations, added background task support, and limited the amount of data loaded at once.